 Global Travel Adventure Books for Kids

 Summer time is a great time for travel and so also for travel books!
 So open up the world to your kids this summer with these global travel adventure books for kids!
 It’s a great way to keep learning fun, as they discover new lands through the eyes of these young explorers.
+Why not use this printable passport for kids to log the countries they’ve learned about?

 I received complimentary copies of Pack-n-Go Girls books to facilitate my review; however, all opinions are my own.
 This post contains affiliate links.
 If you click through and make a purchase, I receive a small commission.